• Skip to primary navigation

 Overhead shot of unbaked Spinach and Mushroom Lasagna in a pan.
 Vegetarian Lasagna Spinach overhead shot, in a pan.
 Spinach Ricotta Lasagna in a pan.

-Quick Guide: How to Make Vegetarian Spinach Ricotta Lasagna
+At a Glance: How to Make Vegetarian Spinach Mushroom Ricotta Lasagna

 • Finish the top of this pesto lasagna with a layer of mozzarella, feta, parmesan, red pepper flakes and dried oregano.

-Allow the lasagna with ricotta recipe to rest about 10 minutes before serving.
+Allow the lasagna to rest about 10 minutes before serving.

 A slice of Spinach Mushroom lasagna with ricotta recipe on a plate with a fork.